Humphrys genealogy

 born Limerick, can't find birth in [GROI],

-mar Eoin Clarke [Eugene], no issue,
+She mar Eoin Clarke [Eugene], no issue.

-he worked in Guinness brewery, Dublin,
+He worked in Guinness brewery, Dublin.

-she is listed as "Helen Clarke", widow, of 24 Greenfield Rd, Mount Merrion, Co.Dublin, at death 1952 (NOT found at that address in [Thom's, 1945]),
+She is listed at death 1952 as "Helen Clarke", widow, of 24 Greenfield Rd, Mount Merrion, Co.Dublin (her sister's house).

-she died at St.Laurence's Hospital, N Brunswick St, Dublin, [poss.
+She died at St.Laurence's Hospital, N Brunswick St, Dublin, [poss.
 30th] Apr 1952, age 51 yrs [GROI].

 5. Maureen O'Mara,